Graduate Certificates of Concentration

 Address a trans-regional or transnational theme relevant to the area of concentration

-The paper will be read by two faculty members agreed with the Council Advisor.
+The paper will be ordinarily read by two faculty members agreed with the Council Advisor.
 The Readers will be evaluating the paper for the quality of research, knowledge of the relevant literature and the depth of analysis of the topic.
 The qualifying paper must be fully footnoted and have a complete bibliography.
 The Council advisor may call for a third reader as circumstances warrant.

 Progress Reports and Filing for the Award of the Graduate Certificate of Concentration

-Students should submit a progress report along with a copy of their unofficial transcript to the Council Faculty Advisor at the end of each term.
+Students must submit a progress report along with a copy of their unofficial transcript to the Council Faculty Advisor at the end of each term.
 Ideally, this will include a brief narrative on engagement in the relevant Council’s activities and planned or newly completed experience overseas in the relevant region.

 A student that intends to file for the final award of the Certificate should contact the Council no later than the end of the term prior to award.
 No later than the fourth week of the term of the expected award, the candidate should demonstrate how he/she has or will have completed all the requirements in a timely fashion.